 We will write some basic tests that must be performed on a database.
 As a tester, you need to validate the below test:

-- Check if correct data is getting saved in the database upon successful page submission for Database Testing
+- Check if correct data is saved in the database upon successful page submission for Database Testing.

 - Check values for columns that are not accepted null values

 - Check for data integrity.
-Data should be stored in single or multiple tables based on design
+Data should be stored in single or multiple tables based on the design.

-- For every database add/update operation log should be added
+- For every database, an add/update operation log should be added

 - Required table indexes should be created

-- Check if data is committed to the database only when the operation is completed
+- Check if data is committed to the database when the operation is completed.

 - Data should be rolled back in case of failed transactions